Seminar: "Green Economy in the Amazon: Challenges and Opportunities Towards Rio + 20"

 Source: Amazonas Sustainable Foundation

-Today 27 October, internationally recognized sustainability experts will be in Manaus discussing challenges and potential improvements to be proposed at the Rio + 20, to United Nations Conference on Sustainable Development.
+Today 27 October, internationally recognized sustainability experts will be in Manaus discussing challenges and potential improvements to be proposed at the Rio + 20, a United Nations Conference on Sustainable Development.
 Participants may give lectures and panels from 8am, no Hotel Quality, The sodium.
 Mario Ypiranga, 1.090, Adrianople.

 Check out the full program: